If you’ve arrived here you’re probably interested in vocabulary for business English.

 Keeping up with business English vocabulary brings more nuance to your conversations.

-Yet when executives start using corporate jargon, they can easily get carried away.
+Yet when management and executives start using corporate jargon, they can easily get carried away.

 “Jargon is the epic poetry of modern business.
 It can turn a bunch of windbags in a meeting room into a ‘quick wins taskforce.’
 I once asked a handyman toiling in an office doorway whether he was installing a wheelchair ramp.